jgriordan/cminor-codegen/README.md

 John Riordan

-Name resolution and typechecker for the c-minor language
+Code generator/complete compiler for the c-minor language